Child Sexual Exploitation Strategy

-Tackling child neglect is identified as a priority for Wandsworth Safeguarding Children Board.
+Tackling child neglect is identified as a priority for Wandsworth Safeguarding Children Partnership.
 Wandsworth Council has also made a commitment to improve opportunities for children and young people with an emphasis on early intervention and preventative work as a corporate priority.
 Neglect can take a number of forms, physical, sexual and emotional, and is not always associated with deprivation.
 It may relate to other safeguarding concerns such as child sexual exploitation and radicalisation, where neglect could be a contributing factor.

 This strategy was developed by a group of multi-agency partners and sets out how WSCP will make a difference to children living with neglectful caregiving.

 Today's children are citizens of a digital world.
 In their daily lives the use of the internet and digital technologies, including mobile phones, represent a seamless extension of the physical world.
 Their emotional lives and their development are bound up in the use of these technologies.
 In contrast to many adults for whom these technologies are additional tools to be used for specific tasks, many of today's children do not even notice they are using these technologies.
 As online content, social networks and instant messaging converge with mobile technology to produce lives which are always 'on', any line which may have existed between being online and offline is disintegrating.